Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/components/networktransform.md

 By default `NetworkTransform` synchronizes the transform of an object in world space.
 The `In Local Space` configuration option allows to switch to synchronizing the transform in local space instead.

-Using `local space` can improve the synchronization of the transform when the object gets re-parented because the re-parenting will not change the `local space` transform of the object but would modify the `global space` position.
+Using `local space` can improve the synchronization of the transform when the object gets re-parented because the re-parenting won't change the `local space` transform of the object but would modify the `global space` position.

 ## Interpolation